 To share just with individuals:

-6. Move your pointer over the "Action" column and click on the Share icon that will appear
+6. Move your pointer over the name of the recording and click on the "Share" icon

-7. In the resulting window, type in the NetID (available in the roster in "Site Info" on Sakai) for each individual to whom you wish to grant access; hit Enter once to pull up each person's entry and hit Enter again to select that entry
+7. In the resulting window, type in the NetID (available in the roster in "Site Info" on Sakai) for each individual to whom you wish to grant access; wait for the NetID to be verified and then click on the resulting directory entry.

-8. Once you have added all the individuals who need access, click on the "Share" button
+8. Once you have added all the individuals who need access, click on the "Send and save changes" button

 9. Each individual should receive a notification with information about how to access the recording; you can also click on the Overview tab and copy the Viewer link for emailing